LasseMiddendorf/de-novo-structure-disorder-predictor-performance/README.md

 ### Content

+- `Utils` contains a selection of scripts used in this study.
 - `Data` contains all datasets used in this study.
 A detailed description of the datasets features can be found in the `README.md` file in the `Data` folder.
 - `structuralComparisons.ipynb` contains the code to reproduce Figure 1 and Figure S1B
 - `correlationsOfFeatures.ipynb` contains the code to reproduce Figure 2, Figure S1A, and Figure S2A, S2B, S2D, S2E